Categories of Misconduct

 Good and just cause does not include religious or political beliefs or affiliations unless they are in violation of the oath of the teacher.

-During the pendency of a hearing, the certificated staff member shall not contact the District Administrator or a Board member to discuss the merits of the District Administrator's recommendation or charges and proposed discipline except as provided by this policy.
+During the pendency of a hearing, neither the certificated staff member nor the supervising administrator shall contact the Superintendent or a Board member to discuss the merits of the supervising administrator's recommendation or charges and proposed discipline except as provided by this policy.
 No attempt shall be made during such period to discuss the merits of the charges with the person designated to act as hearing officer.

 The Governing Board shall keep confidential the name of a student involved in a hearing for dismissal, discipline, or action on a teacher's certificate, with exceptions as noted in A.R.S.
 15-551.